eniware-org/Cloud-Foundry-Installation/docs/_sources/MAAS.rst.txt

 1.11.
 Next steps
 ----------------

-Everything is now configured and ready for our next step.
-This will involve deploying the Juju controller onto its own node.
+The next step is to :ref:`deploy the Juju controller<install-juju>` onto its own node.
 From there, you will be using Juju and MAAS together to deploy OpenStack into the four remaining cloud nodes.